 Each time an individual applies for life insurance coverage, the underlying insurer is essentially taking a risk on whether or not it will be required to pay out a claim – and if the insurance carrier feels that the risk is too great, it will either charge the insured a higher rate of premium or it will deny the applicant for coverage altogether.

 The good news is that people over 50 in the market for life insurance still have plenty of options – you just need to know where to look.
-And, one of the best ways to locate the coverage that can best fit your specific needs, while at the same time staying within your budget, is to work with an expert in the field.
+The best way to locate the coverage that can best fit your specific needs, while at the same time staying within your budget, is to work with an expert in the field.

 If he is healthy, a man aged 50 can pay as little as less than $15 a month for $100,000 in life insurance.
 A healthy 59-year-old can pay as little as $27 a month for the same.
 Even at 59, a $400,000 policy can cost less than $100 a month.
 These are non-smoker rates for a 10-year term policy.